RiiConnect24/Wii-Guide/_pages/Updating-A9LH.md

 If you are using a payload that does not init the screen on its own (such as Bootanim9), you will need to rename it to `arm9loaderhax_si.bin` instead of `arm9loaderhax.bin`
 {: .notice--info}

-Once arm9loaderhax has already been installed, Old 3DSs can use `data_input_v4`.
-Only the initial Old 3DS install needs `data_input_v3` to be compatible with an old SafeA9LHInstaller version that can be launched with the browser.
-The versions only refer to revisions of the zip to be compatible with different installer versions, and are *not* the same thing as updating a9lh itself (the payload files).
+The versions of data_input only refer to revisions of the zip to be compatible with different installer versions, and are *not* the same thing as updating a9lh itself (the payload files).
+They make no practical difference beyond the installation process.
 {: .notice--info}

 These steps will also update your various payloads and the AES key database.